Has this ever happened to you?

 What is A/B testing?

-A/B testing, or split testing, involves creating two versions of your marketing material (option A and option B) and releasing them both to see which one performs better for a given conversion goal.
+A/B testing, or split testing, is an experiment that involves creating two versions of your marketing material (option A and option B) and releasing them both to see which one performs better for a given conversion goal.
 A/B testing can be used to test a variety of marketing elements such as copy, design/visual elements, navigation, submission forms and calls to action (CTAs).

 Where to start experimenting with A/B testing